I have been frequently asked about the difference between Internal Control and Internal Audit.

 Further, the Association of Chartered Certified Accountants (ACCA) defines the internal audit – the control of controls – as the independent and objective evaluation of an organization’s internal controls to effectively manage risk within its risk appetite.

 It is worth mentioning that the internal audit activity is carried out by an organizational unit reporting to the audit committee, which in turn reports to the board of directors.
 The internal audit function develops an annual action plan, which should be approved by the audit committee, and submits periodic reports on the internal audit activities.

-It should be also noted that the internal audit report shall contain a section on the review and evaluation of the internal controls, and assurance of its adequacy or requirement to introduce further controls, which achieve an adequate level of internal control.
+It should be also noted that the internal audit assessment report shall contain a section on the review and evaluation of the internal controls, and assurance of its adequacy or requirement to introduce further controls, which achieve an adequate level of internal control.

-The internal audit is a detective tool employed to verify the extent of executive units’ compliance with established controls.
+An internal audit is a detective tool employed to verify the extent of executive units’ compliance with established controls.

 Relationship between Internal Control and Internal Audit

-In light of the above highlights of internal control and internal audit, it clear that there is a complementary relationship where the internal control establishes the controls based on which a business entity should be managed while the internal audit represents a detective activity, which verifies the implementation of internal controls.
+In light of the above highlights of internal control and internal audit, it is clear that there is a complementary relationship where internal control establishes the controls based on which a business entity should be managed while the internal audit represents a detective activity, which verifies the implementation of internal controls.
 This complementary relationship is further confirmed by the matching objectives of internal control and internal audit as both disciplines are ultimately intended to protect the shareholders – the entity’s owners.